Near Perrysburg in Wood County, Ohio — The American Midwest (Great Lakes)

 - - - - -

 Erected 1930 by Ohio Revolutionary Memorial Commission.
-(Marker Number A126.)
+(Marker Number A125.)

 Location.
 Marker is missing.
-It was located near 41° 28.773′ N, 83° 26.053′ W. Marker was near Perrysburg, Ohio, in Wood County.
-Marker was at the intersection of Fremont Pike (U.S. 20) and Bradner Road (County Route 16), on the right when traveling east on Fremont Pike.
-Touch for map.
-Nothing remains of this marker, but according to my vehicle's odometer this marker's probable Touch for directions.
+It was located near 41° 32.444′ N, 83° 34.839′ W. Marker was near Perrysburg, Ohio, in Wood County.
+Marker was on Fremont Pike (U.S. 20) east of Thompson Road, on the right when traveling east.
+Nothing remains Touch for map.
+Marker was at or near this postal address: 9633 Fremont Pike, Perrysburg OH 43551, United States of America.
+Touch for directions.

 More about this marker.
 This historical marker is part of the Ohio Revolutionary Memorial Trail series (type A) which was put in place in 1930 to celebrate the 150th anniversary of the Ohio's Revolutionary War era Battle of Piqua, by the Ohio Revolutionary Memorial Commission.